Chicago 1948 | 4 Children For Sale + 1 Dog – Inquire Within – $2 A Kid? Sold!

 Lana, the 3rd daughter in the photo, is believed to be have been adopted similarly to David.
 Little is known about her upbringing because her papers were destroyed in a fire, and she died in 1998 of cancer.

-All persons fictitious disclaimer: the characters appearing in the remake photograph of 2013 are fictitious.
+All persons fictitious disclaimer: the characters appearing in the remake photograph are fictitious.
 Any resemblance to the real persons, living or dead, is purely coincidental.
 The dog wasn’t part of the original story.
 But he begged, howled, barked, wagged with the tail and finally was added to the picture to make his statement on animal abuse.